twanh/note-system/README.md

                         Disable: Seperator Error (`---` used without new line) --disable-list-indent-error
-                        Disable: List Indent Error (list is not properly indented) --disable-newline-before-header-error
+                        Disable: List Indent Error (list is not properly indented) --disable-required-space-after-header-symbol
+                        Disable: No space used after header symbols (#) --disable-newline-before-header-error
                         Disable: NewlineBeforeHeaderError (no newline before heading)
 ```